-Section 3 Sheriff's Department Office Employees - Uniforms and Meals
+Section 3 Sheriff's Office Employees - Uniforms and Meals

-Employees in the classification of Sheriff's Security Officer who are required to wear a Α. County prescribed uniform, as assigned by the appointing authority, as a regular part of their duties, which the employee must buy and maintain, shall receive a uniform allowance of twenty-six nine dollars and ninety-two sixteen cents (\$26.9229.16) in each pay period for 26 pay periods paid twenty-four (24) pay periods per year (the first two pay days of each month).
-Employees in the Sheriff's Property - Evidence Technician classification series who are required to wear a County prescribed uniform, as assigned by the appointing authority, as a regular part of their duties, which the employee must buy and maintain, shall receive a uniform allowance of twentynineteen dollars and fiftyeight cents (\$19.0020.58) paid twenty-four (24) pay periods per year (the first two pay days of each month)in each pay period for 26 pay periods.
-All other full-time employees assigned to any classification in the bargaining unit within the Sheriff's Department Office who are required to wear a County prescribed uniform, as assigned by the appointing authority, as a regular part of their duties, which the employee must buy and maintain, shall receive a uniform allowance of thirteen fourteen dollars and seven fifteen cents (\$13.0714.15) paid twenty-four (24) pay periods per year (the first two pay days of each month)in each pay period for 26 pay periods.
+A. Employees in the classification of Sheriff's Security Officer who are required to wear a County prescribed uniform, as assigned by the appointing authority, as a regular part of their duties, which the employee must buy and maintain, shall receive a uniform allowance of twenty-nine dollars and sixteen cents (\$29.16) paid twenty-four (24) pay periods per year (the first two pay days of each month).
+Employees in the Sheriff's Property - Evidence Technician classification series who are required to wear a County prescribed uniform, as assigned by the appointing authority, as a regular part of their duties, which the employee must buy and maintain, shall receive a uniform allowance of twenty dollars and fifty-eight cents (\$20.58) paid twenty-four (24) pay periods per year (the first two pay days of each month).
+All other full-time employees assigned to any classification in the bargaining unit within the Sheriff's Office who are required to wear a County prescribed uniform, as assigned by the appointing authority, as a regular part of their duties, which the employee must buy and maintain, shall receive a uniform allowance of fourteen dollars and fifteen cents (\$14.15) paid twenty-four (24) pay periods per year (the first two pay days of each month).

-Such employees shall be required to buy, maintain, and wear the County-prescribed uniform and comply with the Sheriff's DepartmentOffice policy related to wearing of such uniforms.
-The Uniform allowance shall be funded by the Sheriff's Department-Office budget.
+Such employees shall be required to buy, maintain, and wear the County-prescribed uniform and comply with the Sheriff's Office policy related to wearing of such uniforms.
+The Uniform allowance shall be funded by the Sheriff's Office budget.
 In no way shall the application of this provision be construed to imply any expectation of performance in active law enforcement nor eligibility for benefits associated with law enforcement or correctional activities.

-- B. Notwithstanding Section 3.A. above, uniforms or work clothes shall be provided to employees and replaced as necessary as determined by the Sheriff or designee. - C. The County will provide to employees covered by this Agreement, who work in the Jail, EDCEA Local 1 24 one meal per shift if the employee is required to remain on-site during the meal period.
+- B. Notwithstanding Section 3.A. above, uniforms or work clothes shall be provided to employees and replaced as necessary as determined by the Sheriff or designee. - C. The County will provide to employees covered by this Agreement, who work in the Jail, one meal per shift if the employee is required to remain on-site during the meal period.
 The provided meal shall be the same meal which is prepared for inmates.